Rikj000/MoniGoMani/MGM_DOCUMENTATION.md

 ### Weighted Signal Interface
 With this you can easily define new indicators and weighted signals that will be used by MGM.
+A different amount of buy and sell signals is possible, and the initial search spaces will automatically be adjusted towards the detected amount.
 *(We'll only use RSI and MACD in below examples to keep things simple)*

 #### Defining Indicators Examples